 This section only gives an overview about device alarms.
-What to do in case your device indicates an alarm condition is described in section "3.6.
-Alarms and monitoring".
+What to do in case your device indicates an alarm condition is described in section "3.6 Device alarm handling".

 Alarm conditions are those coming from the hardware of the device.
-As a basic principle, all alarm conditions are signaled optically (LED on the front, collection error), as a readable status via the digital interface and as signal on the analog interface (collection error).
-The indication on the analog interface is by default configured to signal only OT and OVP, but can be adapted to signal the others as well while not every alarm is available as single indication.
-Once a collection error has occurred, the specific alarm can only be acquired via digital interface.
+As a basic principle, all alarm conditions are signaled optically (LED on the front, collection error), as a readable status via the digital interface and as signal on the analog interface (also collection error).
+The indication on the analog interface is by default configured to signal only OT and OVP, but can be adapted to signal the others as well, just not every single alarm.
+A specific alarm can only be acquired via digital interface.
 For acquisition and statistics of already gone alarms, an alarm counter can be read from the display or via digital interface.